whizzml/examples/automl/readme.md

 ![BigML AutoML](https://littleml.files.wordpress.com/2018/05/optiml_14.gif?w=497)

-From a train and a test datasets, the following tasks will be automatically done:
+From a train, validation and test datasets, the following tasks will be automatically done:

 -  [`unsupervised-generation`](./unsupervised-generation): Creating